 Furthermore, various events where you can meet IT specialists and digital creative take place regularly and invite you to establish networks and discuss business over a beer.

-If you consider coming to Berlin, or if you are a new Berlin-based Swiss citizen, you shouldn’t be afraid of the challenges that may pop up in your mind when thinking about an international move.
+If you are considering coming to Berlin, or if you are a new Berlin-based Swiss citizen, you shouldn’t be afraid of the challenges that may pop up in your mind when thinking about an international move.
 The Swiss club Berlin has collected a full range of tips and helpful links (mostly in German) that’ll help you find your way around Berlin in case you feel intimidated by the complexity of the subject.

 A piece of Switzerland in Berlin